 - 2.61 We previously noted how the Scottish Government's capital borrowing plans risked hitting the borrowing cap, therefore constraining future borrowing.
 As shown in Figure 2.13, under the previous approach the Scottish Government would have been close to the debt cap (92 per cent) by 2025-26.
-Borrowing in 2026-27 of £389 million would have meant reaching the borrowing cap. - 2.62 The new borrowing approach will allow the Scottish Government to continue to borrow at a more consistent level for a longer period.
-Our analysis suggest that borrowing £250 million annually and repaying over 15 years would reach the limit of the cap by 2040-41, nearly 15 years later than the previous plans. - 2.63 The current UK Spending Review covers the period until 2024-25, so any capital or other funding plans beyond that year are based on assumptions.
+Under our future interest rate assumptions, borrowing in 2026-27 of £329 million would have meant reaching the limit. - 2.62 The new borrowing approach will allow the Scottish Government to continue to borrow at a more consistent level for a longer period.
+Our analysis suggests that borrowing £250 million annually and repaying over 15 years would grow the debt stock further, but it would stop just below the overall limit by the mid-2030s. - 2.63 The current UK Spending Review covers the period until 2024-25, so any capital or other funding plans beyond that year are based on assumptions.
 Therefore, there is much more uncertainty about the expected Block Grant settlement for capital beyond 2024-25. - 2.64 The Scottish Government now aim to have £450 million available between capital borrowing, capital Reserve drawdowns, underspends and unanticipated consequentials, with borrowing as an option to reach £450 million if required, As we explained, at the baseline borrowing plans of £250 million per year the new approach is more sustainable than previous plans.
 However, we note the risk that if the four latter components together tend to generate less funding than expected, and capital borrowing needs to be increased as a result, the new plans will be less sustainable.
 The £200 million annually of assumed income coming from those other sources should be risk-assessed and reviewed each year.
 We will monitor how other sources of funding emerge each year and how the Scottish Government's capital borrowing plans change in future. - 2.65 Overall, we conclude that the Scottish Government capital borrowing plans for the five years covered by our report are reasonable.